Our blog provides competent information on all aspects of tattoo removal

-Medium-sized tattoos are rarely found on the face.
+Medium-sized and large tattoos are rarely found on the face.
 They are almost always body tattoos, which usually contain significantly more tattoo ink than permanent make-up pigmentations.
 Especially if they are full-surface tattoos or cover-ups, the skin is often literally soaked with pigments.
 With medium tattoos, it is still possible to remove the tattoo in most cases.

 The skin is closed by the immune defence already a few minutes after the treatment.
 Scabs fall off after fourteen days at the latest, but complete regeneration can take several months.
 Often the last tender traces of treatment only disappear with the help of summer UV radiation, which strongly stimulates the melanocytes in the regeneration of the natural skin pigments.